enabwds/nvim-config/README.md

 # Neovim Config
 It's a neovim config.
-Based on [https://github.com/JaKooLit/Hyprland-Dots] but with a the oxocarbon theme, a few other plugins and my custom keybinds
-Enjoy i guess
+Based on [https://github.com/JaKooLit/Hyprland-Dots] but with the oxocarbon theme, a few other plugins and my custom keybinds Enjoy i guess